 Gift can be contributed toward any of the subspecialty areas within the Department of Ophthalmology, including comprehensive (general) ophthalmology; corneal and external ocular disease; glaucoma neuro-ophthalmology; oculoplastic surgery; pediatric ophthalmology and adult strabismus; and retina and vitreous disease.

 - An optical coherence tomography machine, state-of-the-art equipment used to analyze the retinal nerve fiber layer and used in the diagnosis and study of eye disease

 - Letzter Professor of Ophthalmology: The first endowed chair in the Department of Ophthalmology that is currently held by Alon Harris, PhD

-- Jay C. and Lucille L. Kahn Chair for Glaucoma Research and Education: Currently held by Louis Cantor, MD, chairman of the Department of Ophthalmology
+- Jay C. and Lucille L. Kahn Chair for Glaucoma Research and Education that is currently held by Louis Cantor, MD